Find out how we are introducing a new timetabling system, processes and policies to boost staff and student experience.

 Overview

-What it is: The timetabling project will move the University from our existing teaching and exam timetabling systems and processes, which are not meeting our needs, to a modern system and updated approach.
-It will also provide a new way to book general teaching space.
+What it is: the timetabling project will move the University from our existing teaching and exam timetabling systems and processes, which are not meeting our needs, to a modern system and updated approach.
+It will also provide a new way to book teaching spaces.

 About the timetabling project